 When is Detox Treatment Necessary?

-Detox may be recommended when:
+Medical detoxification may be recommended when:

-• The client has physical withdrawal symptoms like sweating, vomiting, or seizures
+- The client has physical withdrawal symptoms like sweating, vomiting, or seizures

-• The client has been a heavy substance user for an extended period
+- The client has been a heavy substance user for an extended period

-• The client has unsuccessfully tried to detox on their own
+- The client has unsuccessfully tried to detox on their own

-• The client uses a high-risk substance (like fentanyl or other opioids)
+- The client uses a high-risk substance (like fentanyl or other opioids)

 Social Setting Detox vs Medical Detox

-Substance use treatment typically begins with an admissions screening.
-This is a brief screening to determine if the person seeking services will be best served in a social setting detox, like Anuvia’s detox program.
-Or the person may need another level of care, like a medical detox program.
-If a person suffers from seizures or more serious withdrawal symptoms, they would be referred to a higher level of detox, which would be medical detox.
-Anyone that has a history of seizures would need medications from their primary provider in order to be able to be appropriately supported at our detox.
+If a person experiences seizures or more serious withdrawal symptoms, they would be referred to a higher level of detoxification at a medical detox facility.
+Anyone with a history of seizures would need medications from their primary provider to be appropriately supported at our detox center.

 What Does Detox Treatment Look Like?